maxiplux/blog/.junie/guidelines-readme.md

 ### 5.5 HTTP Client with RestClient

-Spring Boot 3.4 includes support for the newer RestClient from Spring Framework 6.1, which is particularly useful for implementing adapters to external systems in a DDD architecture:
+Spring Boot 3.4 includes support for the newer RestClient from Spring Framework 6.1, which is particularly useful for implementing adapters to external systems in a Hexagonal Architecture:

 ```java
 @Component